Skip to main content

 Technical Analysis

-CVE-2026-31860 is a cross-site scripting vulnerability classified under CWE-79 affecting the unhead package, a document head and template manager commonly used in SSR frameworks such as Nuxt.
-The vulnerability exists in versions prior to 2.1.11 due to improper input neutralization during web page generation.
-Specifically, the useHeadSafe() composable, recommended by Nuxt documentation for safely handling user-generated content, can be bypassed to inject arbitrary HTML attributes into SSR-rendered <head> tags.
-The root cause lies in the acceptDataAttrs function, which permits any attribute key starting with 'data-' to be included in the final HTML without sufficiently validating the entire attribute name.
-This allows attackers to craft attribute keys containing spaces or special characters that disrupt HTML attribute parsing, enabling injection of event handlers or malicious scripts.
-Since the <head> element is rendered server-side, this can lead to persistent XSS attacks affecting all users viewing the page.
-The vulnerability requires no privileges or authentication but does require user interaction, such as visiting a maliciously crafted page.
-The CVSS 4.0 base score is 5.3 (medium severity), reflecting network attack vector, low complexity, no privileges required, but user interaction needed.
-No known exploits have been reported in the wild as of publication.
-The issue was addressed and fixed in unhead version 2.1.11 by improving attribute validation to prevent injection of malformed or malicious attributes.
+CVE-2026-31860 is a cross-site scripting vulnerability classified under CWE-79 affecting the unhead package, a tool for managing document head and templates in server-side rendered (SSR) web applications.
+The vulnerability exists in versions prior to 2.1.11 due to improper input neutralization in the useHeadSafe() composable, which is recommended by Nuxt documentation for safely handling user-generated content.
+The root cause lies in the acceptDataAttrs function, which permits any HTML attribute key starting with 'data-' to be included in the final rendered HTML without sufficient validation.
+Specifically, it does not check for spaces or other special characters that can break HTML attribute parsing, allowing attackers to inject arbitrary HTML attributes, including event handlers that can execute malicious JavaScript.
+This injection occurs within SSR-rendered <head> tags, a critical part of the HTML document structure.
+Exploitation requires no privileges and no authentication but does require user interaction to trigger the malicious script.
+The vulnerability has a CVSS 4.0 base score of 5.3 (medium severity), reflecting its network attack vector, low complexity, no privileges required, but user interaction needed.
+No known exploits are currently reported in the wild.
+The issue was addressed and fixed in unhead version 2.1.11.
+This vulnerability poses a risk to applications relying on unhead for safe head management in SSR contexts, especially those handling user-generated content.
+Attackers could leverage this flaw to execute scripts in the context of users’ browsers, potentially stealing sensitive information or performing unauthorized actions.

 Potential Impact